 The Psalms seem to be brimming most with verses of gratitude and Psalms of thanksgiving.
 There is such a mix of Psalms from laments to praise, and from praise to thanksgiving.
 Psalms of gratitude, thanksgiving, and praise, seem to take up most of this melodic book of the Bible.

 Many times, the Psalms quickly change from thanksgiving to Lament, or from praise to despair.
 David was notorious of this.
 He would one moment be wallowing in his bleak situation and then suddenly change directions and he would be lifting great thanksgivings and gratitude.
-Imagine what it would take to intact that in our own life.
+Imagine what it would take to imitate that in our own life.
 We acknowledge our turmoil and disappointment, but then immediately turn around and give thanks.
-It’s a powerful practice.
+It's a powerful practice.

 What Bible Verse says Give Thanks with a Grateful Heart?

 There are many passages that talk about being grateful.
 We should be giving thanks often for many of God's deep blessings.
 Take Psalms 100 for example.

 Enter his gates with thanksgiving, and his courts with praise!
 Give thanks to him; bless his name!
 For the Lord is good; his steadfast love endures forever, and his faithfulness to all generations.
 Psalm 100:4-5

 We are to enter his courts with praise and give thanks to him.
 Why should we give thanks with a grateful heart?
 It takes our minds off ourselves and puts it back on our Father in heaven who is truly in charge.
 We were never intended to be fully sufficient in this life, we need our sustainer Jesus to guide us in our daily lives.
 When we give thanks to him, we are acknowledging all that He is, and all we lack.

 It's easy to complain, isn't it?
 Especially in more privileged parts of the world we are experts at complaining, but when we give thanks with a grateful heart, we leave no room for complaining!